 Frequency/market practice: rarely; the agreement is usually silent on this point.
 If it is silent, then antisandbagging will apply.
 In principle, the buyer's knowledge works for the benefit of the seller.
+However, proand anti-sandbagging provisions are becoming more common and, when included, are usually heavily negotiated between the parties.

-Frequency/market practice: Yes, if disputes under the agreement are validly referred to international arbitration (which requires a significant connection with a jurisdiction other than Colombia, e.g., a party incorporated abroad).
+Frequency/market practice: yes, if disputes under the agreement are validly referred to international arbitration (which requires a significant connection with a jurisdiction other than Colombia, e.g., a party incorporated abroad).
+The international arbitral tribunal will decide in accordance with the rules of law chosen by the parties.

-Frequency/market practice: Aside from Colombian law, New York law is a popular choice.
+Frequency/market practice: aside from Colombian law, New York law is a popular choice.

-Frequency/market practice: Domestic arbitration under the Bogota Chamber of Commerce Rules is more common.
+Frequency/market practice: domestic arbitration under the Bogota Chamber of Commerce Rules is more common for small and mid-size transactions.
 In larger deals, arbitration under ICC rules in a venue that is considered neutral is common.

-Frequency/market practice: No stamp duty applies.
+Frequency/market practice: no stamp duty applies.